GavinHaLab/WDL-Pipelines/ichorCNA/README.md

 To execute the WDL, do the following:

+`python3 create_input_json.py input_test_ichorCNA.csv inputs.json`

+This command creates a json file with all th samples present in the input 'input_test_ichorCNA.csv'.
+Please check the format of the csv file.
+Next, pass the 'inputs.json' file to the following command.

 `java -jar $EBROOTCROMWELL/cromwell.jar run ichorCNA.wdl -i inputs.json`

 To configure the workflow, add `--options workflow_options.json` to the line.
 [More on workflow options](https://github.com/GavinHaLab/WDL_Pipelines/tree/main/workflow-options).